Asian Infrastructure Investment Bank (AIIB) | Project-Affected People’s Mechanism (PPM)

 The Accountability Office

-The PPM will be housed under the Compliance, Effectiveness and Integrity Unit (CEIU), which is independent of the AIIB’s management and reports directly to the board of directors.
+The PPM is housed under the Complaints-resolution, Evaluation and Integrity Unit (CEIU) (formerly known as the Compliance, Effeciveness and Integrity Unit), which is independent of the AIIB’s management and reports directly to the board of directors.
 The CEIU’s mandate includes monitoring and evaluating the bank’s portfolio, ensuring policy compliance, and overseeing internal and external grievance procedures.

 Advocating for an Effective Accountability Framework at the AIIB